lukas-m/Sudoku/README.md

 - 4 human solving algorihtms.
 - 2 backtracking solving algorithm **coming soon**.

-*Note: All algorithms are implemented for general sudoku (not only 9x9).*
+All algorithms are implemented for general sudoku (not only 9x9).
-*Note: Algorithm names are mostly taken from great site: http://www.sudokuwiki.org/Strategy_Families*

 **Human solving algorihtms**